Options trades pointing to '50 Cent' accumulate ahead of Super Tuesday

-NEW YORK (Reuters) - Options positions reminiscent of the mystery trader known as “50 Cent” are building up ahead of the “Super Tuesday” U.S. primary elections and other potentially market-moving events.
+NEW YORK, Feb 12 (Reuters) - Options positions reminiscent of the mystery trader known as “50 Cent” are building up ahead of the “Super Tuesday” U.S. primary elections and other potentially market-moving events.

 At least one investor bought a block of 100,000 calls on the CBOE Volatility Index at a price of 49 cents each on Wednesday morning.
 The calls would rise in value if increased volatility pushed the VIX up from its present levels.